 How we address the BFI Diversity Standards

 All of our projects must be open and accessible.
 In order to reach the widest possible audience through our supported projects, we are committed to the BFI Diversity Standards.
 The standards can be broken down broadly into the following four areas:

 - Industry access or training (ensuring that we offer accessible opportunities through our projects and organisations).

 - On screen (diverse narratives, cast and places depicted).

 - Catering for audiences (provision of disability access, specialist projects for target audiences, providing for specific UK regions etc).

 - A diverse crew (exploring who makes the films we screen and offers project leadership).

 How to submit an Expression of Interest

 We’ve provided an Expression of Interest form for everyone to use.
 Hopefully you’ll find this makes the process straightforward, letting you tell us the information we need in the shortest time possible.

-If you have never received funding from us before we would recommend contacting us ahead of submitting an EOI, so we can talk you through the process, and help you determine which fund is best for you.
+We recommend that you always contact us ahead of submitting an EOI, so we can talk you through the process, and help you determine which fund is best for you.